gdeep141/flashcards-console-app/csa/analytics.md

 What is a more powerful tool than SQL that can analyse data streaming from Kinesis Data Streams or Amazon MSK only?
 Kinesis Data Analytics for Apache Flink

+# Opensearch

+Search a database for partial matches
+AWS OpenSearch

+A good way to search databases such as DynamoDB for partial matches AWS OpenSearch

+How can data be loaded from other data sources into AWS OpenSearch Kinesis Firehose or a Lambda Function that monitors changes to the data source

+Is OpenSearch a fully-managed, SQL search engine?
+No, the instances must be created manually and OpenSearch is NoSQL